Become an NRA or SAFTEA Firearms Instructor

 - First Aid, CPR and AED Certification (National or State recognized organization)-(Must be up to date.)

-- Must take and pass the SAFTD Student level class.
+- Must take and pass the SAFTEA Student level class.

 - Must be at least 21 years old